jobmine/songbox/README.md

 - well, pen and paper - works great for lyrics, but hard to notate music for songwriters without knowledge of notation; sometimes can be too disorganized;
 A quick search across online forums shows there might be an actual demand for something like this.

+Aim for:
+- simplicity (&usability);
+- limited features;
-Taking into account the timeframe and technical capabilities, the idea is to aim for simplicity, with limited features and have a focus different from what existing tools do.
+- focus different from what existing tools do; (tagging&recommendations)

-So the possible scope for now, for what the app would allow:
+Possible scope:
 - writing lyrics (text)
 [- a separate line above to mark down chords alongside]
 - embed audio snippets (directly within text body)